danielaparker/jsoncons/doc/ref/json_parser.md

 A typical application will repeatedly call the `parse_some` function until `stopped()` returns true.
-A stopped state indicates that a content handler function returned `false`, an error occured, or a complete JSON text has been consumed.
+A stopped state indicates that a content visitor function returned `false`, an error occured, or a complete JSON text has been consumed.
 If the latter, `done() `will return `true`.

 As an alternative to repeatedly calling `parse_some()` until `stopped()`